Visit us on Facebook and post your own nature photos!

 Getting To Know The Whales: We are closing out our inventory: $10 per book, plus $2 per book for shipping, handling and state tax!

 Author Archives: Lawrence Wade

-If you live in a suburban area, white tail deer can be pests eating the hostas and the vegetables in your garden; destroying a young tree by making it a rubbing post during the rutting (mating) season.
+White Tailed Deer If you live in a suburban area, white tail deer can be pests eating hostas and vegetables in your garden; destroying a young tree by making it a rubbing post during the rutting (mating) season.
 But white … Continue reading

 Holly Einess has a Biology degree from St. Olaf College and is a Minnesota Master Naturalist Volunteer.
 Her dream is for humans to welcome nature into their everyday lives and to live in kinship with their fellow creatures on this … Continue reading

 From: Whales in the Classroom – Oceanography By Lawrence Wade Graphics by Stephen Bolles Before starting this lesson, I recommend that you do the previous lesson on the Features of the Sea Floor.
 To do that lesson go to: … Continue reading

 From: Whales in the Classroom – Oceanography By Lawrence Wade Features of the Sea Floor Graphics by Stephen Bolles The sea floor has many unique features.
 The mid ocean ridges are undersea mountain ranges that extends 42,000 miles throughout … Continue reading

 From: Whales in the Classroom – Oceanography By Lawrence Wade Graphics by Stephen Bolles The Earth itself has many stories to tell because it is always changing.
 One of the stories has to with the continent known as Pangaea. … Continue reading

 Photos and text by Jane Ball.
 Jane is a frequent contributor to the Old Naturalist.
 She has traveled the Earth and is a true guardian of our Planet.
 To me, Cierva Cove in Antarctica is one of the truly magical places … Continue reading